joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5659272/2024/07/25/blue-jays-trade-deadline-starting-pitching/

 **What Harris’s First Campaign Ad Reveals About Her Candidacy**\
-`Candidate Harris will try to present herself both as a new, fresh voice and as an incumbent.`\
+`She will try to present herself both as a fresh new voice and as an incumbent.`\
 https://nytimes.com/live/2024/07/22/opinion/thepoint/kamala-harris-campaign-ad

 **U.S. Indicts North Korean in Ransomware Attacks and Theft of Military Data**\